 All posts by Joe Sniezek

-The next BostonCHI meeting is Understanding Affective Touch for a Better VR Experience on Tue, Apr 13 at 6:15 PM.
+The next BostonCHI meeting is Dark Patterns, Ethical Engagement, and the Potential for Action on Tue, Sep 14 at 6:15 PM.

 Register here